-Entering freshmen are placed at the appropriate level by assessment of their high school records and their performance on a placement test.
 Successful completion of French 2030, a passing score on the French proficiency test, a score of 4 or 5 on the Advanced Placement examination, or a score of 640 or better on the College Board examination fulfills the language requirement for graduation.

 A total of 10 or 11 courses, 31 or 34 credit hours, is required.

 |FREN 5950||Senior Seminar (capstone course requiring a final paper/ Fall only) 1||3|

 |FREN 3060||Business French||3|

 |Four electives at the 4000 or 6000 level (12 credit hours) are required for single majors||12|

 |Three electives at the 4000 or 6000 level (9 credit hours) are required for double majors||9|

 The Senior Seminar is offered in the fall semester only.
 It is required of all French majors, even those who are double majors.
 In other words, the Capstone experience is a requirement of the major.